An overview regarding Medicaid Eligibility for Newborn Babies, including FAQs, can be accessed through the following document:

 You may fax the form to Medicaid's fiscal agent, HP Enterprise Services, at 877-231-2170 to have the coverage activated or you may mail the completed form to:

 Within two working days after receiving the completed form, the Medicaid fiscal agent will update the newborn's name, gender, and birth date and activate the coverage.
 Once the newborn's name is updated on file, a new Medicaid gold card is issued with the updated name.

 If the mother is in a Medicaid managed care plan, the baby will be retroactively enrolled in the same managed care plan as the mother for the first three months of life unless the mother voluntarily enrolls the baby in a different managed care plan.

-If you have any questions regarding this process, please contact your local Medicaid area office.
+If you have any questions regarding this process, please contact your local Medicaid field office.

 If you know the mother is pregnant, Medicaid eligible, and her unborn child does not have a number, you may have the baby added by emailing a password protected Master Unborn Provider Spreadsheet [19KB MS Excel] to the statewide DCF email address identified on the spreadsheet.
-This spreadsheet can also be used to contact DCF to activate an unborn record, to request assistance regarding missing eligibility for newborns or issues concerning incorrect demographics such as discrepancies in dates of birth.
+This spreadsheet can also be used to contact DCF to request assistance regarding missing eligibility for newborns or issues concerning incorrect demographics such as discrepancies in dates of birth.